 Dioxin found in eggs from two more German farms

 Germany then introduced a series of new measures including tough restrictions on animal feed ingredients and more rigorous routine food testing.

-Dioxin presents a danger to health if consumed over long periods but small doses are not harmful.
+Dioxin presents a danger to health if consumed over long periods.

-(Reporting by Michael Hogan, editing by William Hardy)
+(Reporting by Michael Hogan; editing by James Jukwey)

 - Housing, jobs data weaken, but overall economic picture still upbeat

 - Last-minute Obamacare exemption for those with canceled plans

 - New York Mayor-elect's reputation for lateness parodied on Twitter

 - Target cyber breach hits 40 million payment cards at holiday peak |

 - U.S. diplomats, but not prosecutors, seek to quell India dispute |